kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 1. Enums are great if the cases/types are fixed and will never have to change.
 Great examples are Optional, Result.
 You can easily use enums to intrepret different things.
 2. Class/struct are great if all types/cases cannot be defined upfront.
-They are however dont allow to change the intrepretation of what it means to be a subtype.
+They are however don't allow to change the intrepretation of what it means to be a subtype.